cougz/ovh-techlabs/README.md

 ## 📊 Project Status

-**Main Project** - This repository contains the production code used to run official OVHcloud TechLabs events worldwide.
-It is actively maintained as part of OVHcloud's technical enablement and partner education initiatives.
+**Production Ready** - This repository contains the production code used to run official OVHcloud TechLabs events worldwide.
+The platform is fully operational with:

+- ✅ Complete feature implementation (workshop lifecycle, attendee management, resource deployment)
+- ✅ OVH API integration tested and verified with real deployments
+- ✅ CSV bulk import with OVH IAM-compliant username validation
+- ✅ Timezone-aware scheduling with automatic cleanup
+- ✅ Dark mode UI with OVHcloud branding
+- ✅ 100% test coverage for implemented features
+- ✅ Docker deployment with health monitoring

+This is actively maintained as part of OVHcloud's technical enablement and partner education initiatives.

 ## 🎯 About OVHcloud TechLabs